Benjamin144/Europe-s-Favorite-Stadiums/README.md

     at HTMLDocument.<anonymous> (main.js:77)
     at e (jquery-3.5.1.min.js:2)
     at t (jquery-3.5.1.min.js:2)

-####initialize_owl @ main.js:50
-    (anonymous) @ main.js:77
-    e @ jquery-3.5.1.min.js:2
-    t @ jquery-3.5.1.min.js:2
-    setTimeout (async)

     **resolved by changing the order of content in the main.js file - **resolved** **resolved uncaught not defined type error in console for modal by moving JS to index.html file under modal because te complier was not reading the request from the js file **resolved**

-#Testing Errors - Struggling to get past these...type of error sample below:

-####jquery-3.5.1.min.js:2 Uncaught TypeError: el.owlCarousel is not a function
-    at initialize_owl (main.js:50)
-    at HTMLDocument.<anonymous> (main.js:38)
-    at e (jquery-3.5.1.min.js:2)
-    at t (jquery-3.5.1.min.js:2)

-####jquery-3.5.1.min.js:2 Uncaught TypeError: el.owlCarousel is not a function
-    at initialize_owl (main.js:50)
-    at HTMLDocument.<anonymous> (main.js:77)
-    at e (jquery-3.5.1.min.js:2)
-    at t (jquery-3.5.1.min.js:2)

-####initialize_owl @ main.js:50
-    (anonymous) @ main.js:77
-    e @ jquery-3.5.1.min.js:2
-    t @ jquery-3.5.1.min.js:2
-    setTimeout (async)

-    This issue has now been resolved by specifying the order of code to reflect the both the index.html and main.js files simultaneousley. script tags were equally specified or delated ad appropriate

-    Experienced further issues with a mdal uncaught Type Error where property onlick of null cannot be set

 ### Testing User Stories from User Experience (UX) Section